-This summer’s omnibus collection of Black Panther: Early Marvel Years does not only include many of T’Challa’s first appearances across the Marvel Universe, but the entire Don McGregor scripted Jungle Action comics as well.
+This fall’s omnibus collection of Black Panther: Early Marvel Years not only includes many of T’Challa’s first appearances across the Marvel Universe, but the entire Don McGregor scripted Jungle Action comics as well.

 In addition to McGregor work, The Black Panther: Early Marvel Years Omnibus also contains writing by Stan Lee and Roy Thomas, as well as art by Jack Kirby, John Buscema, Klaus Janson, Billy Graham, Rich Buckler, Gene Colan, Keith Pollard, Barry Windsor-Smith, and more.